 Hyper sense of hearing

-A person with hyper sensitive hearing is oversensitive to sound, sometimes to the point of pain.
+A person with hyper sensitive hearing is over sensitive to sound, sometimes to the point of pain.
 They can be affected when a sound is out of key, tone, pitch, rhythm, or the volume is not measured.
-A child can experience this sensitivity from when they are very young.
-They can discern individual sounds and the resonance that is left in the space by the sound or movement of a person or object.
-They can enter deeply into the sound, losing themselves in it with pleasure; or they can be disturbed by it.
-A child will find it difficult, if not impossible not to be affected by the resonance.
+Their inner space feels penetrated and they may leave the room or area, or put their hands over their ears in order to block the sound.
+As a sound comes towards them, they are sensitive to individual components and may lose themselves to it in pleasure, or they can be disturbed and not want to listen.
+A child will find it difficult, if not impossible to not be affected by the resonance.
 They may repeatedly create or play one particular sound, having a desire for it to resonate in them.
-Or their inner space may feel so penetrated that they have to leave the room or area, or put their hands over their ears to block the sound.

 Hypo sense of hearing